BigRedS/lets-encrypt-nginx/README.txt

 of a domain name is TLD or Second-level domain (SLD), and which portion is the part that was actually registered by the customer.

-It uses a file tlds.txt (specified with --tlds-list-file) as reference.
+It uses a file tlds.txt (specified with --tlds-list-file) as reference, which is a list, one-item-per-line, of every IANA TLD, and every country-specific second-level domain (.co.uk, for example).
+Each domain is checked against this list, and the longest-matching string is taken to deduce the registered domain. "mycompany.co.uk" would match both '.co.uk' and '.uk.'; .co.uk would be selected as the longest-match, and so 'mycompany' would be the name of the site, and 'mycompany.com' seen as related.

 This file can be created with the included get-tld-list script:

     get-tld-list > ./tlds.txt